-- In document III 6/4/4, IMPA highlighted the influence on "engine management" issues in a number of maritime casualties whilst container vessels were under Pilotage.
-The report of III 6 noted this point at paragraph 4.24.2 (III 6/15). - 6 Since III 6, IMPA has received numerous reports from members about vessels: - .1 being unable to stem a modest tide unaided as a request for "half ahead" from "slow ahead" was declined by software.
+- In document III 6/4/4, IMPA highlighted the influence of "engine management" issues in a number of maritime casualties whilst container vessels were under pilotage.
+The report of III 6 noted this point in paragraph 4.24.2 (III 6/15). - 6 Since III 6, IMPA has received numerous reports from members about vessels: - .1 being unable to stem a modest tide unaided as a request for "half ahead" from "slow ahead" was declined by software.
 The software derived its "speed" from the vessel's Speed Over Ground (SOG) input driven by the Global Positioning System, and not by the Speed Through Water.
-The Master told the Pilot he could not use the software override button without permission from his office; - .2 unable to gain speed and steerage before a sharp turn to sea without "assistance" from tugs on transoms; - .3 where RPM does not drop when the pilot wants the ship to slow, for an inordinate time; and - unable to offer the mandated % astern RPM; sometimes as little as 22/23% is offered on the Pilot Card contrary to IACS Unified Requirement UR M25.
-Rev. 4 dated 4 June 2017. - 7 IMPA has now circulated its membership to: - .1 exhort them to use even greater caution at the Master/Pilot Exchange (MPX) when the Pilot Card is discussed, and to ask many more specific questions about the availability of relevant engine power ahead/astern; - .2 consider also with the Master the need for more tugs; and - .3 submit current information on vessels performance for IMPA to submit to the Organization. - 8 IMPA is aware of some companies who already acknowledge the unintended consequences of the current development of marine engines and mandate to their Bridge teams the overriding of the software of the engine management system whilst under Pilotage.
-IMPA is also aware of some ports where ships are asked in writing before they call such questions as: - .1 guaranteed engine RPM within 15 seconds at given draft and equivalent speed; - .2 ability to override load/torque software;
+The master told the pilot he could not use the software override button without permission from his office; - .2 unable to gain speed and steerage before a sharp turn to sea without "assistance" from tugs on transoms; - .3 where Revolutions Per Minute (RPM) does not drop when the pilot wants the ship to slow, for an inordinate time: and - .4 unable to offer the mandated % astern RPM; sometimes as little as 22/23% is offered on the Pilot Card contrary to IACS Unified Requirement UR M25.
+(Rev.4) dated 4 June 2017. - 7 IMPA has now circulated its membership to: - .1 exhort them to use even greater caution at the Master/Pilot Exchange (MPX) when the Pilot Card is discussed, and to ask many more specific questions about the availability of relevant engine power ahead/astern; - .2 consider also with the master the need for more tugs; and - .3 submit current information on vessels performance for IMPA to submit to the Organization. - 8 IMPA is aware of some companies who already acknowledge the unintended consequences of the current development of marine engines and mandate to their bridge teams the overriding of the software of the engine management system whilst under pilotage.
+IMPA is also aware of some ports where ships are asked in writing before they call with such questions as: - .1 guaranteed engine RPM within 15 seconds at given draft and equivalent speed;

-- .3 confirmation Master has authority regarding, paragraph 7.2; and - .4 SWL of aft towing bitts/bollards.
+- .2 ability to override load/torque software; - .3 confirmation that the master has authority regarding paragraph 7.2; and - .4 Safe Working Load (SWL) of aft towing bitts/bollards.